 "I started work at 4am at least twice a week and worked until after midnight most nights for the best part of 18 months.
 I felt that I had the whole company on my shoulders." – Rose, 29, London.

-In recent months headlines have made much of ‘The Great Resignation’ – that the tumult and uncertainty of the last two years has prompted an upsurge in people leaving their jobs.
+Last year headlines made much of ‘The Great Resignation’ – that the tumult and uncertainty of the last three years has prompted an upsurge in people leaving their jobs.
 Simultaneously, the pandemic has led to waves of furloughs and redundancies.
 But those who leave (by force or by choice) are not the only ones feeling the pressure – so too are those like Rose, who was ‘left behind’ at work.

 Staying on in a workplace with a shrinking headcount is a disorienting experience.
 Depending on your particular circumstances it could feel like you are being left behind as others move on, or it could evoke feelings of sadness and even guilt that you have remained while others were let go.